neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 point iterations and achieve convergence in a reasonable time - otherwise oscillations can occur in the coupled physics.

-We run OpenMC as the master application, so we next need to define [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) to run the solid heat conduction model and the [!ac](THM) fluid model as the sub-applications.
+We run OpenMC as the main application, so we next need to define [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) to run the solid heat conduction model and the [!ac](THM) fluid model as the sub-applications.
 We also require a number of transfers both for 1) sending necessary coupling data between